-The DLR Flight Department, based in Braunschweig and Oberpfaffenhofen, is responsible for the operation of highly modified research aircraft.
+The DLR Flight Operations, based in Braunschweig and Oberpfaffenhofen, is responsible for the operation of highly modified research aircraft.
 These aircraft serve either as a platform for installation of scientific equipment for various purposes, such as earth observation or atmospheric research, or they are in the focus of aeronautical research themselves.

-The Flight Department offers scientific service to research programs within DLR, as well as to other national or international institutions, authorities and industrial customers.
-The German Civil Aviation Authority (LBA) approved the DLR Flight Department as a Maintenance Organization, which enables the Department to carry out several maintenance tasks self-dependently.
+The Flight Operations offers scientific service to research programs within DLR, as well as to other national or international institutions, authorities and industrial customers.
+The German Civil Aviation Authority (LBA) approved the DLR Flight Operations as a Maintenance Organization, which enables the Department to carry out several maintenance tasks self-dependently.
 In cooperation with the DLR Design Organization, the installation and certification of scientific modifications in the aircraft can be processed on own authority, too.

-Operating the largest fleet of research aircraft in Europe, the DLR Flight Department is a member of the European Fleet for Airborne Research in Geoscience (EUFAR) and of the European Research Establishments of Aviation (EREA).
+Operating the largest fleet of research aircraft in Europe, the DLR Flight Operations is a member of the European Fleet for Airborne Research in Geoscience (EUFAR) and of the European Research Establishments of Aviation (EREA).